rgroten/NetApp-Snapshot-Manager/README.md

 License
 =======
-SnapManager - Web client for performing snapshot tasks on NetApp Volumes using NetApp Storage APIs Copyright (C) 2015  Ryan Groten
+SnapManager - Web client for performing snapshot tasks on NetApp Volumes using NetApp ONTAP

+Copyright (C) 2015  Ryan Groten

 This program is free software; you can redistribute it and/or modify